sunfounder/thales_kit/docs/source/hello_led.rst

 Run it and you will be able to light up the onboard LED.

-Next, we try to add the "extinguished" statement:
+Next, we try to add the "extinguished" statement to turn off the LED:

 .. code-block:: python